hhaidrr/cp-practice/README.md

-Welcome to my Competitive Programming repository!
+Welcome to my Competitive Programming repository.
-This is where I store my solutions to problems from various online judges and contests.
+This is where I store my solutions to problems from various online competitive program platforms that I have worked through.
 I primarily use **C++** for problem-solving.
 Feel free to use this as a reference or study resource.

 ## Structure